Facebook insists a kids version of Instagram will be safe. But state attorneys general aren’t buying it.

 Facebook’s next move could put it further in the crosshairs of the federal government, which has been increasingly kicking around the idea of more stringent tech regulation.

-“If Facebook insists on plowing ahead, it’s the clearest sign yet that the company views itself as accountable to no one, even when it comes to the well-being of children, and must be regulated much more rigorously,” Josh Golin, executive director of Campaign for a Commercial-Free Childhood said in an email.
+“If Facebook insists on plowing ahead, it’s the clearest sign yet that the company views itself as accountable to no one, even when it comes to the well-being of children, and must be regulated much more rigorously,” Josh Golin, executive director of Campaign for a Commercial-Free Childhood, said in an email.

-Lawmakers from both parties have sought to elevate concerns about children’s privacy and tech addiction in congressional hearings, and it was a key focus during the House grilling in March of Zuckerberg, Twitter CEO Jack Dorsey and Google CEO Sundar Pichai.
-Both Democrats and Republicans in Congress have expressed interest in expanding the Children’s Online Privacy Protection Act, a 1998 law known by the acronym COPPA that restricts the tracking and targeting of those younger than 13.
+Lawmakers from both major parties have sought to elevate concerns about children’s privacy and tech addiction in congressional hearings, and it was a key focus during the House grilling in March of Zuckerberg, Twitter CEO Jack Dorsey and Google CEO Sundar Pichai.
+Democrats and Republicans in Congress have expressed interest in expanding the Children’s Online Privacy Protection Act, a 1998 law known by the acronym COPPA, which restricts the tracking and targeting of those younger than 13.

 Monday’s letter signals that these concerns have trickled down to the states, at a time when they’re increasingly taking up the mantle of checking Silicon Valley’s power following years of inaction in Washington.
 Many of the same state attorneys general who signed also brought an antitrust lawsuit against Facebook last year.